Borsdata-Sweden/API/README.md

 The API only support end-day stockprice that Börsdata recieves when the market is closed.
 The stockdata and KPIs is normaly fully updated after 20:00 UTC time.
 -	Only get the data for the companies you need.
 (Reduce our server load)
--	Call API after 20:00 to get today latest data.
+-	Call API after 20:00 UTC to get today latest data.
 (Or you will get yesterday data)
 -	Respect the Ratelimit.
 If you get 403, then wait before calling again.

 ## Issues Tracking